|Mode of Study||One-year Full-time||Two-year Part-time|

 Important Note: The University will ask students of our full-time teacher education programmes to declare whether they have been convicted of or are being prosecuted for any sex-related offence in Hong Kong or elsewhere, and to provide relevant details prior to undertaking teaching practice.
 Such information may be released to their placement schools.
 The University reserves the right not to allow these students to attend the block teaching practice.
 If so, they won't be able to meet the graduation requirements of the programmes.

-To enhance the English proficiency of participants, a compulsory immersion programme will be arranged for FT PGDE(S) participants who choose English as their MSS.
+To enhance the English proficiency of participants, a compulsory immersion programme will be arranged normally in Semester 1 for FT PGDE(S) participants who choose English as their MSS.
 Details of the immersion programme will be announced after the commencement of the full-time programme.

 The medium of instruction is Chinese and/or English.
 Applicant's adequate proficiency in both Chinese and English is required.
 Participants will be required to take 25% (about 6 credit points) of the total programme credit points (excluding those for the Field Experience course) through the medium of English.
 English major participants are required to take all courses through the medium of English, if available.